 I offer substantive or content editing (sometimes called line editing) and copyediting.

-Substantive editing is done at the in-between stage when you think your first draft might need more work, but you have gotten too close to it to see it clearly any more.
-A substantive or content editor offers notes on:
+Substantive editing, also called content or line editing, is done at the in-between stage when you think your first draft might need more work, but you have gotten too close to it to see it clearly any more.
+A substantive, content or line editor offers notes on:

 - Character development, plot, dialogue, pacing